servetti-polito/neubot/doc/neubot.1.rst

   Location where Neubot Python modules are installed.

 **/usr/local/share/neubot/www/**
-  Location where the web user interface files are installed.
+  Location where the web interface files are installed.

 **/usr/local/share/neubot/www/test/foo.html**
   Description of the ``foo`` test.
 It is included into the results.html